berkkirtay/berkcoin/README.md

 1. Set related fields in truffle-config.js
 2. On command line: truffle develop
 3. On CLI: compile, migrate
+4. To migrate on a testnet or mainnet use: truffle migrate --network {name of testnet}

 - Run app:
 cd client && npm run start